st-ixlab/st-ixlab.github.io/_posts/2024-03-02-one-paper-accepted-to-chi-2024-lbw.md

  </div>
 </div>

-SeoulTech IXLAB: AI-Infused Interactive Computing & Applications Our papers, "Effect of Onset Position of Ray Casting in Virtual Reality" by Jae-Yeop Jeong was accepted to the LBW track of 2024 ACM SIGCHI Conference on Human Factors in Computing Systems (CHI)!
+Our papers, "Effect of Onset Position of Ray Casting in Virtual Reality" by Jae-Yeop Jeong was accepted to the LBW track of 2024 ACM SIGCHI Conference on Human Factors in Computing Systems (CHI)!